top of page

 Located between the river Welland and Chater, 70m above sea level and facing south we’ve got prime part of Rutland.
 Hard to think 160 million years ago this would have been England’s south coast!

-OK so we may not see any velociraptors today but we are on soil that formed in the mid Jurassic period.
-England’s largest dinosaur was discovered only two miles up the Welland Valley.
-The Rutland dinosaur is a Cetiosaurus- you can see her in our logo!
+OK, so we may not see any velociraptors today but we are on soil that formed in the mid Jurassic period.
+England’s largest dinosaur was discovered only two miles up the Welland Valley in 1970.
+This is The Rutland dinosaur and it’s a Cetiosaurus- you can see her in our logo!
 Keep your eyes out for dinosaur bones near the vines!

 https://en.m.wikipedia.org/wiki/Cetiosaurus